-There have been several variations on focusing systems studied in the literature.
-The LKF proof system we have given here can be called a strongly focused system: the decide rule can only be invoked after every negative non-atomic formula has been removed from the sequent.
-If we do not insist that all negative formulas have been removed in this way, the resulting variant is called a weakly focused proof system following (Laurent 2004, Simmons and Pfenning 2011).
+The LKF proof system we have given here can be called a strongly focused system: the decide rule can only be invoked after every negative non-atomic polarized formula has been removed from the sequent.
+If we do not insist that all negative polarized formulas have been removed in this way, the resulting variant is called a weakly focused proof system following (Laurent 2004, Simmons and Pfenning 2011).
 Girard's LC proof system is an early example of a weakly focused proof system for classical logic (Girard 1991).
-A variant on strong focusing is a system where one chooses a predetermined suspension criterion and then allows explicitly suspected negative formulas to remain in the conclusion of the (suitably modified) decide rule: suspensions of this kind are useful when the logic contains fixed point expressions (Gérard and Miller 2017).
+A variant on strong focusing is a system where one chooses a predetermined suspension criterion and then allows explicitly suspected negative polarized formulas to remain in the conclusion of the (suitably modified) decide rule: suspensions of this kind have proved useful in a setting where logic contains fixed point expressions (Gérard and Miller 2017).

-Let LKFm be the proof system that results from replacing the inference rules for LKF with the extended version of the synchronous introduction rules and the release and decide rules given in Figure 6.
-If the \ddagger proviso on the decide rule requires that the multiset Δ contains exactly one positive formula, then LKFm is the same as LKF.
-It is for this reason that we say that LKF is single focused: in such proofs, the zone to the left of the \parallel always contains exactly one formula (the focus of that sequent).
-If the \ddagger proviso restricts Δ to be just a non-empty set of positive formulas, then the resulting proof system is multifocused and that proof system contains more proofs than the single conclusion system.
-These were first considered in (Delande and Miller 2008, Delande et al. 2010) (in the context of linear logic) and the notion of maximal multifocused proofs have been used to describe canonical proof system in linear logic (Chaudhuri et al. 2008a) and classical logic (Chaudhuri et al. 2016) and to relate sequent calculus proofs to natural deduction proofs (Pimentel et al. 2016).
+Let LKFm be the proof system that results from replacing the inference rules for LKF with the extended version of the synchronous introduction rules and the release and decide rules given in Figure 7.
+If the ‡ proviso on the decide rule requires that the multiset Δ contains exactly one positive polarized formula, then LKFm is the same as LKF.
+It is for this reason that we say that LKF is single focused: in such proofs, the zone to the left of the \ddagger always contains exactly one polarized formula (the focus of that sequent).
+If the ‡ proviso restricts Δ to be just a non-empty set of positive polarized formulas, then the resulting proof system is multifocused and that proof system contains more proofs than the single conclusion system.
+Multifocused proofs were first considered in (Delande and Miller 2008, Delande et al. 2010) (in the context of linear logic) and the notion of maximal multifocused proofs has been used to describe canonical proof system in linear logic (Chaudhuri et al. 2008a) and classical logic (Chaudhuri et al. 2016) and to relate sequent calculus proofs to natural deduction proofs (Pimentel et al. 2016).